 Burrata is no ordinary cheese—it’s an experience.
 Made from a pouch of mozzarella filled with stracciatella (shredded mozzarella soaked in cream), burrata delivers a buttery, creamy burst of flavor in every bite.
 The name “burrata” stems from the Italian word burro, meaning butter, a nod to its rich interior.

 Hailing from Puglia, Italy, burrata was initially created as a way to minimize waste by using leftover mozzarella curds.
 This innovation led to a cheese that’s now synonymous with elegance and indulgence.
-Unlike aged cheeses, burrata is best enjoyed fresh, where its creamy center can be fully appreciated.
+But does burrata melt the same way as other cheeses?
+Unlike aged cheeses, burrata is best enjoyed fresh, where its creamy center can be fully appreciated, rather than melting into a gooey consistency like mozzarella or cheddar.

 Burrata’s Unique Properties